 enters the pseudo PIN (last 4 digits of SSN) to sign the RHW form.

+For more information on PIN Procedures, refer to PIN Procedures for Applications, Individualized Trial Work Plans, Individualized Trial Work Plan Amendments, IPEs and IPE Amendments.

 VR staff documents in a case note the use of the pseudo PIN and the reason for using.

-The signed paper application must be kept in the paper case file, even after recording the information in RHW.
+The following signed paper documentation must be kept in the paper case file, even after recording the information in RHW:

+Application;

+Individualized trial work plan;

+Individualized trial work plan amendment;

+Individualized plan for employment (IPE); and

+Individualized plan for employment (IPE) amendment.

 VR staff must ask the customer to reset the PIN on his or her next visit to the VR office, when RHW is available.